Sangamesh-star/Python/Notes+Codes/003_assigning_variables.md

 ```

-Variable reassignment:We can Assign infinite values to the same variable that is called variable reassignment.
+# Variable reassignment:### We can Assign infinite values to the same variable that is called variable reassignment.

 ```python
 x = 10